 Home Security: Dead Bolts vs. Rim Locks

-How to choose the right door locks for your home
+Learn how to choose the right door locks for your home.

 Here are some surprising facts about home break ins: Most burglaries happen during the day when it’s light outside, but homes tend to be empty.
 Often burglars come through unlocked doors and many enter the house right through the front door.
 And burglars prefer not to break into homes with home security systems.